- Chart

 Weaknesses

-- Reliance on traditional distribution channels that may face headwinds.
+- Reliance on traditional distribution channels (career agents) which can be costly.

-- Sensitivity to interest rate fluctuations for its annuity business.
+- Sensitivity to interest rate fluctuations impacting annuity business.

 Opportunities